jedusei/cscd311-class-project-api/README.md

 Backend for Hall Registration website assignment

 # Setup
+1. Clone the repository.
-Clone the repository, open the directory in any terminal of your choice, and run npm install.
+2. Open the root directory in any terminal of your choice.
+3. Run npm install.
-Run npm start afterwards to start the server.
+4. Run npm start afterwards to start the server.

-Open "localhost/reset" in your browser to initialize the database.
+5. Open "localhost/reset" in your browser to initialize the database.